mentalblank/PYXIS/README.md

 - **Game Cheating:** Use cheats in single-player games.
 - **Dynamic Themes:** Apply custom themes and visual modifications to the Switch UI.
 - **In-Game Cheat Activation:** Activate cheats on-the-fly without needing to exit the game.
-- **Mod Management:** Organize and manage game mods for easier installation and uninstallation.
+- **Mod Management:** Download, organize, and manage game mods for easier installation and uninstallation.
 - **Background FTP Server:** Enable file transfers.
 - **Discover New Homebrew:** Explore the App Store for the latest homebrew applications.
 - **Support for Third-Party Controllers:** Use various third-party controllers for enhanced gameplay.
 - **Online LAN Play:** Set up remote local multiplayer over the Internet.
 - **Custom User Icons:** Change your user icons with custom images.
+- **Adjust Display Colors:** Change your screen colors to be more vibrant or change based on the time of day.
 - **Overlays:** Access and control some of these features using an easy shortcut (press L1 + D-Pad Down + Right Stick).

 ## Installation Guide